gh0stless/SID-object/README.md

 see: [https://github.com/gh0stless/AIASS-for-MAX4LIVE](https://github.com/gh0stless/AIASS-for-MAX4LIVE/) for a Synthesizer that use that object.

-see: [https://github.com/gh0stless/SIDBlaster-USB-Tic-Tac-Edition](https://github.com/gh0stless/SIDBlaster-USB-Tic-Tac-Edition) for the hardware.
+see: [https://github.com/gh0stless/SIDBlaster-USB-Tic-Tac-Edition](https://github.com/gh0stless/SIDBlaster-USB-Tic-Tac-Edition) for SIDBlaster-USB hardware.

+see: [https://github.com/Galfodo/SIDBlasterUSB_HardSID-emulation-driver](https://github.com/Galfodo/SIDBlasterUSB_HardSID-emulation-driver) for hardsid.dll.

 (Unfortunately only for Windows at the moment.)